Published: 30.05.2025

 The DofE has been fulfilling the online version of the programme.
 What was it like actually seeing the supervisor in the online space rather than physically?

-Well, considering the fact that I finished my final year online due to the Covid-19 pandemic, and then I studied online for practically the whole first year of college and didn't see my new classmates except through screens, I didn't find it strange 😀 On the other hand, when I saw my supervisor Mark live for the first time during the filming of videos for the DofE campaign, I found it quite unusual. 😅
+Well, considering the fact that I finished my senior year online due to the covid-19 pandemic and then spent practically the entire first year of college studying online and never saw my new classmates except through screens, I didn't find it strange. 😀On the other hand, when I first saw my supervisor Mark live during the DofE campaign videos, I thought it was quite unusual. 😅

 Throughout my program, Mark and I regularly called or saw each other via video call and texted each other whenever I needed something, so I didn't feel like I was at any disadvantage compared to participants who saw their leaders physically.